People frequently ask me how to get published, so today I want to address that question directly.

 Places that publish more informative pieces—with reporting or how-to advice—often prefer a query and then accept pieces based on that query process.
 Look at the particular magazines/ journals you are interested in submitting to and see what they say about the submission process.

-Here Are The 6 Steps To Submitting Your Work To A Publisher
+6 Steps To Submitting Your Work For Publication

 - Be clear what kind of work you’re writing: is it a how-to piece, a literary piece, an opinion piece on public issues, a personal growth piece?
 If you identify the kind of piece you’re writing, you’ll then be able to look for the kind of outlet that publishes that genre.